MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-mapping-to-ecom-site.md

 Scenarios covered in this topic include:
 - **A single language channel with a single e-commerce site experience.** For example, this could be a single brand site configured for the English United States market.
-- **A multi-language channel with a single localized site experience.** For example, this could be a single brand site configured for Canada with French and English language support where both languages provide the same site experience but are localized into the appropriate languages.
+- **A multilanguage channel with a single localized site experience.** For example, this could be a single brand site configured for Canada with French and English language support where both languages provide the same site experience but are localized into the appropriate languages.
-- **A multi-language channel with different site experiences per language.** For example, this could be a single brand site configured for Canada with unique site experiences for French Quebec region users and English region users.
+- **A multilanguage channel with different site experiences per language.** For example, this could be a single brand site configured for Canada with unique site experiences for French Quebec region users and English region users.
 - **Multiple channels (with single and/or multiple languages) with a single localized site experience.** For example, this could be a single brand site configured for Australia and New Zealand, where both countries share the same site experience but each country is configured with different products, currency, prices, discounts, and shipping modes.
 - **Multiple channels (with single and/or multiple languages) with different site experiences per channel.** For example, this could be a single brand site configured for Australia, Canada and Germany, where each country has a unique site experience along with different products, currency, prices, discounts, and shipping modes.